 Veterans may be eligible for various benefits as a result of their service to our Nation.
 Bedell PLLC assists Veterans and other eligible beneficiaries in obtaining the benefits they are entitled to.
-We assist primarily with obtaining disability and pension benefits although we also works with Veterans seeking additional benefits.
+We assist primarily with obtaining disability and pension benefits although we also work with Veterans seeking additional benefits.
 If you have been denied benefits, contact us for a no-obligation consultation about your case.

 The information provided on this website is for informational purposes only.